dayitadev/Segmentation/README.md

 *   Spend per visit
 *   Total shopping cart actions per visit

-I also compiled brand features but soon realized that there are many over 50% of the rows for the brands column are null, so this data would not be sufficient features to apply to the entire customer base.
+I also compiled brand features but soon realized that there are many over 50% of the rows for the brands column are null, so this data would not be sufficient for the entire customer base.

 I noticed the there were a lot of null values in the product and brand columns, so I refrained from leveraging these as part of the features.